layoutBox/FlexLayout/README.md

 ## minWidth, maxWidth, minHeight, maxHeight <a name="minmax_width_height_size"></a>

-FlexboxLayout has methods to set the view’s minimum and maximum width, and minimum and maximum height.
+FlexLayout has methods to set the view’s minimum and maximum width, and minimum and maximum height.

 **Methods:**